rumduth/React-Projects/README.md

 - Scoring and High Scores: The app calculates the user's score based on correct and incorrect answers.
 It keeps track of the highest score achieved using local storage to provide a high score feature.

 - Restart and Finish Screens: The app provides a finish screen that shows the user's final score, total possible points, and the highest score.
 Users can restart the quiz from this screen.

+  17.**Bank Account**

+- **Status**: Done
+- **Difficulty**: 2/5

+This React component implements a simple banking application using the useReducer hook.
+It allows users to perform various banking operations such as opening an account, depositing money, withdrawing money, requesting a loan, paying back a loan, and closing an account.
+The app maintains the state of the account, including whether it is open, the current balance, and any outstanding loan amount.
+Features:

+- Open Account: Users can open an account with an initial balance of $500.
+- Deposit: Users can deposit $150 into their account.
+- Withdraw: Users can withdraw $50 from their account, provided they have sufficient balance.
+- Loan Management: Users can request a loan of $800 and pay it back, subject to certain conditions.